FreedomNow2025/X_Censorship/Incident_4.md

 CENSORSHIP RESULTS:

-a) On my account, people REPLIED.
+* On my account, people REPLIED.
 But X blocks me from viewing their replies.
-b) See below.
+* See below.
 I can't access the 2 people who replied.
 I'm locked out of viewing those replies, while the account is in censored mode.